From veering triangulations to link spaces and back again: Veering triangulations

+Our aim is to build a continental exhaustion for the universal cover of a veering triangulation.
+Given a continent $C$ and a tetrahedron $t$, we must enlarge $C$ to include $t$.
+For this we wish to use \reflem{ExtendByTet}.
+However this only permits us to add tetrahedra in certain locations; by \reflem{River} these are found by following rivers downstream to (coastal) sinks.
+Note that \refthm{Exotic} shows that in the absence of the veering hypothesis, this procedure may never arrive at $t$.

+To show that the veering hypothesis suffices, we require two more subtle definitions to control the rivers that appear in the argument.

-Suppose that $R \subset \cover{M}$ is a river: that is a landscape which is a strip of triangles so that all interior edges are falls for $\tau^R$.
-We oriented $R$ in the direction of the flow.
-Recall that $\ell(R)$ is the length of $R$.
+Suppose that $R$ is an upper river.
+We orient $R$ in the direction of the flows.
 Let $e_i$ be the $i^\thsup$ fall, counting from the source.
-We define $h_i$ to be the \emph{height} of the fall $e_i$; that is, $h_i$ is the degree of $e_i$ in $\cover{M}$ minus the degree of $e_i$ \emph{below} the river $R$.
+We define $h_i$ to be the \emph{height} of the fall $e_i$; that is, $h_i$ is the degree of $e_i$ in $\cover{\calV}$ minus the degree of $e_i$ below the river $R$.
+Recall that $\ell(R)$, the length of $R$, is the number of triangles in $R$.

 \begin{definition} The \emph{complexity} of a river $R$ is the list

 We order complexities lexicographically. \end{definition}